Ndamukong Suh: 2011

-2012 season
+2012

-During a Thanksgiving game on November 22, 2012, Suh was involved in a play in which he kicked Houston Texans quarterback Matt Schaub in the groin.
+On Thanksgiving, Suh kicked Houston Texans quarterback Matt Schaub in the groin.
 The incident resulted in a $30,000 fine from the league, nearly double the mandated fine for a second offense of "striking/kicking/kneeing" an opponent.
 There was speculation the size of the fine was recognition by the league of Suh's history of questionable on-field hits, while others viewed it as a "wishy-washy" and "cop-out" action by the league in issuing a large fine without a suspension.
-In response, NFL Commissioner Roger Goodell said that "intent is something that’s very difficult for us to ever try to make a judgment on".
+In response, NFL Commissioner Roger Goodell said that "intent is something that's very difficult for us to ever try to make a judgment on".
 Suh denied the kick was intentional, stating his foot inadvertently hit Schaub as he was being dragged to the ground.
 Suh finished the 2012 season with eight sacks, two passes defended, and 25 tackles in 16 games (15 starts).
 He was named to the Pro Bowl and earned first team All-Pro honors.
-He was ranked 40th by his fellow players on the NFL Top 100 Players of 2013.
+Suh was ranked 40th by his fellow players on the NFL Top 100 Players of 2013.

-2013 season
+2013

-In the Lions' Week 1 victory over the Minnesota Vikings, 34–24, Suh low blocked John Sullivan during a DeAndre Levy "pick 6"; the resulting personal foul nullified Levy's touchdown.
+In the season-opening 34–24 victory over the Minnesota Vikings, Suh low blocked John Sullivan during a DeAndre Levy "pick 6"; the resulting personal foul nullified Levy's touchdown.
 Two days after the game, Suh was fined $100,000 for the hit—which, not counting lost pay for suspensions, is the largest fine ever issued to a player for on-the-field actions.
-He appealed the fine but the ruling was later upheld by the NFL.
+He appealed the fine, but the ruling was later upheld by the NFL.

-In the Lions' Week 6 victory over the Cleveland Browns, Suh tackled Browns quarterback Brandon Weeden in a questionable manner.
+During a Week 6 victory over the Cleveland Browns, Suh tackled Browns quarterback Brandon Weeden in a questionable manner.
 Though not called for a penalty during the game, Suh was fined $31,500 by the NFL, but the fine was later rescinded.

-During a Thanksgiving game against the Green Bay Packers on November 28, 2013, Suh sacked Matt Flynn in the end zone, forcing a safety for the first time of his career.
-On November 29, 2013, Suh was fined $7,875 for performing a throat slash gesture during a game against the Tampa Bay Buccaneers.
-Suh finished the 2013 season with 5.5 sacks, 49 total tackles, 20 quarterback hits, six passes defensed, and one forced fumble.
+On Thanksgiving against the Green Bay Packers, Suh sacked Matt Flynn in the end zone, forcing a safety for the first time of his career.
+The next day, Suh was fined $7,875 for performing a throat slash gesture during a game against the Tampa Bay Buccaneers.
+Suh finished the 2013 season with 5.5 sacks, 49 total tackles, 20 quarterback hits, six passes defensed, and a forced fumble.
 He was named to the Pro Bowl and earned first team All-Pro honors.
-He was ranked 40th by his fellow players on the NFL Top 100 Players of 2014.
+Suh was ranked 40th by his fellow players on the NFL Top 100 Players of 2014.